HomeGuidesAPI ReferenceGuidesMRT APIConfiguration API

 WebSocket Connection Management

-In general, to connect to a Streaming API you will need to initiate a WebSocket Secure request.
-Central's Streaming API establishes secure WebSocket connections (WSS) between clients and the Stream Gateway.
-The connection URL follows the format wss://<central-base-url>/stream/<endpoint-path> using the Secure WebSocket (WSS) protocol over HTTPS.
-A list of Central base URLs can be found here.
-Detailed connections guides are linked in the Connection Examples section below.
-Connections remain open for continuous event delivery.
+In general, to connect to a Streaming API you will need to initiate a WebSocket request.
+Central's Streaming API establishes WebSocket Secure connections (WSS) between clients and the Stream Gateway.
+Connections remain open for continuous event delivery until access token expiry or disconnection.

 Stream Decoding